Moddable-OpenSource/moddable/documentation/pins/pins.md

 ### static read(pin)

-The `read` function sets the pin to `Digital.input` mode and samples the value of the specified pin, returning 0 or 1.
+The `read` function sets the pin to `Digital.Input` mode and samples the value of the specified pin, returning 0 or 1.
+The default port is used.

 ### static write(pin)

-The `write` function sets the pin to `Digital.output` mode and its value to either 0 or 1.
+The `write` function sets the pin to `Digital.Output` mode and its value to either 0 or 1.
+The default port is used.

 ### constructor([port], pin, mode)